 Long before it became a port of call for Australian and international cruise ships, this building on the city’s foreshore was the “shed” for processing passengers and cargo that disembarked at Cairns.

-Some of the industrial signage is still on the walls of this heritage-listed building, making for an atmospheric unique venue with warehouse doors facing the bay opened to provide that scenic mountain and waterway backdrop.
+Some of the industrial signage is still on the walls of this heritage-listed building, which makes for an atmospheric unique venue, with warehouse doors facing the bay opened to provide that scenic mountain and waterway backdrop.
 Australia Next held a breakfast here with catering again led by Nick Holloway and his crew before groups headed out on excursions.

 Arrangements can be made for Great Barrier Reef catamarans to leave from here, or a timely walk away to the more regular quay at Marlin Marina nearby.